Malnutrition is the condition that occurs when your body does not get enough nutrients.

 If untreated, malnutrition can lead to mental or physical disability, illness, and possibly death.

-Discuss the risk of malnutrition with your provider.
+Talk to your provider about the risk of malnutrition.
 Treatment is necessary if you or your child have any changes in the body's ability to function.
 Contact your provider if these symptoms develop:

 Eating a well-balanced diet helps to prevent most forms of malnutrition.

-Alderman H, Shekar M. Nutrition, food security, and health.
-In: Kliegman RM, Stanton BF, St. Geme III JW, Schor NF, Behrman RE, eds.
+Ashworth A. Nutrition, food security, and health.
+In: Kliegman RM, Stanton BF, St Geme JW, Schor MF.
 Nelson Textbook of Pediatrics.
-19th ed.
-Philadelphia, PA: Elsevier Saunders; 2011:chap 43.
+20th ed.
+Philadelphia, PA: Elsevier;2016:chap 46.